Skip to main content

 • Manage multiple garnishments.

-You can sign up for a ROL account on the ROL homepage.
-You can validate your account with the letter ID number on the notice of garnishment.
+You will need to validate your account with the letter ID number on the notice of garnishment the department sent you.

-• Click Add Access to an Account link;
+• Clicking Add Access to an Account link;

-• Select Garnishment Access from the drop-down list of account types;
+• Selecting Garnishment Access from the drop-down list of account types;

-• Enter a letter ID found in the upper right corner of the Notice of Garnishment you have received.
+• Entering the letter ID found in the upper right corner of the Notice of Garnishment you received from the department.
 If you have not received a recent notice of garnishment, contact the department to request a letter to validate your garnishment access account.

 Calculating wages subject to garnishment